The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 Information related to afib seems confusing and overwhelming.
 How can I be sure I’ll understand what the experts are saying?

-Is there a cancellation policy?
+Is there a refund policy?

 Now are you ready?